prajwal-1024/Streetlight-monitoring/README.md

 Streetlight Monitoring and Backup system
-This project fetches data from ThingSpace API and displays it with a clean, modern UI.
+This project fetches data from ThingSpeak API and displays it with a clean, modern UI.

 Setup Instructions